-Blue.Point was formed and is owned by six health systems with the intent of sharing the solutions they created to help uncover unnecessary variation in product selection and use that leads to unwanted variation in clinical care.
+Blue.Point was created to help uncover unnecessary variation in product selection and use that leads to unwanted variation in clinical care.
 With the mission to reduce the cost of best practice, Blue.Point believes that quality care does not have to cost more.
 In this era of value based medicine Blue.Point is partnering with health systems that are focused on thinking differently about supply chain savings - focusing on total cost, selection and waste, instead of price alone.

 We are a team of analysts, clinicians, project managers, supply chain, and IT professionals collaborating to help our customers identify, implement and sustain real savings.

 Stephen J. Grubbs has served as President/CEO of Covenant Health since April 2019.
 Steve is a veteran of the healthcare industry with over 33 years of progressive healthcare administrative experience.

 Prior to joining Covenant Health Steve served as the President and CEO of Bay Medical Center Sacred Heart Health System in Panama City, Florida, a full-service acute care hospital comprised of three campuses.
 Steve also has served as CEO for Paris Regional Medical Center in Paris (TX), a 368 licensed bed full-service hospital with two campus locations, as well as CEO of Regional Hospital of Jackson (TN), part of the Community Health Systems, Inc., network.
 While in Tennessee, Steve was recognized as one of the top 25 hospital leaders within the state.

 Steve earned his undergraduate degree in accounting from the University of Kentucky and his MBA from Bethel University.
 He is also a member of the American College of Healthcare Executives and has served on a variety of community and charitable Boards throughout his career.